microsoft/Kusto-Query-Language/doc/count-distinctif-aggfunction.md

 ---
 title: count_distinctif() (aggregation function) - Azure Data Explorer - (preview)
-description: This article describes count_distinctif() (aggregation function) in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 11/03/2022
+description: Learn how to use the count_distinctif() function to count unique values of a scalar expression in records for which the predicate evaluates to true. ms.reviewer: alexans ms.topic: reference ms.date: 11/20/2022
 ---
 # count_distinctif() (aggregation function) - (preview)

-Conditionally counts unique values specified by the scalar expression per summary group, or the total number of unique values if the summary group is omitted.
-Only records for which *Predicate* evaluates to `true` are counted.
+Conditionally counts unique values specified by a scalar expression per summary group in records for which the *Predicate* evaluates to `true`.

 [!INCLUDE [data-explorer-agg-function-summarize-note](../../includes/data-explorer-agg-function-summarize-note.md)]